China says space station burns up over South Pacific

-SHANGHAI (Reuters) - China’s Tiangong-1 space station re-entered the earth’s atmosphere and burnt up over the middle of the South Pacific on Monday, the Chinese space authority said.
+SHANGHAI (Reuters) - China’s Tiangong-1 space station re-entered the earth’s atmosphere and burnt up over the South Pacific on Monday, the Chinese space authority said.

 The “vast majority” of the craft burnt up on re-entry, at around 8:15 a.m.
-(0015 GMT), the authority said in a brief statement on its website, without saying exactly where the remnants might have landed.
+(0015 GMT), the authority said in a brief statement on its website, without saying exactly where any pieces might have landed.

-Earlier, it had said the craft was expected to re-enter the atmosphere off the Brazilian coast in the South Atlantic near the cities of Sao Paulo and Rio de Janeiro.
+Brad Tucker, an astrophysicist at Australian National University, said the remnants of Tiangong-1 appeared to have landed about 100 km (62 miles) northwest of Tahiti.

+China said on Friday it was unlikely any large pieces would reach the ground.

 The United States Air Force 18th Space Control Squadron, which tracks and detects all artificial objects in Earth’s orbit, said it had also tracked the Tiangong-1 in its re-entry over the South Pacific.